 Not only will this incentivize customers to return, it can be a great stepping stone towards building stronger loyalty with new customers.

-Welcome emails are always a great way to learn more about your target demographic, so that you can continue to tailor your marketing campaigns to what your customer base truly wants and needs.
+Welcome emails are always a great way to learn more about your target demographic and stay in constant contact, so that you can continue to tailor your marketing campaigns to what your customer base truly wants and needs.

 Try building a small information form into your welcome emails (no more than 5-10 questions), and make sure you're giving customers the opportunity to share their first impressions of your business.
-You might be surprised by some of the feedback you'll receive.
+A little direct engagement can prevent a new customer from becoming an inactive subscriber, and you might be surprised by some of the feedback you'll receive.

 As we talked about in How to Use Prizes & Rewards in Successful Promotions, one of the most important things that needs to be considered in running any type of business is making sure the customers' experiences are as easy and hassle-free as possible.